wp-plugins/responsive-video-light/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This will display a responsive YouTube or Vimeo video in pages / posts - anywhere shorttags can be used.
+This will display a responsive YouTube or Vimeo video in pages / posts - anywhere shortcodes can be used.

 == Description ==